-Exit the building and return to Milligan Clock.
+12_4 Lew Salter Exit the building and return to Milligan Clock.
 Or, if you wish, take a look at the Phi Gamma Delta fraternity house, half a block to the north on Grant Street, and the Kappa Sigma and Phi Delta Theta houses, a block east at the intersection of College and Walnut.
 Since the 1840's fraternities have played a major role in the life of the college.
-At present well over half the students belong to one of ten national fraternities.
+At present well over half the students belong to one of nine national fraternities.
 In the early years, fraternities rented rooms in downtown Crawfordsville.
 Gradually, they moved into residences closer to campus.
-From the 1960's through the 1990's the college acquired ownership of the houses.
+From the 1960's through the 1990's the college acquired ownership of the houses (except for Theta Delta Chi, the newest Wabash fraternity).
 On the way back, take a few minutes to wander through the Hester Porter and Parrish Fuller Arboretum.
 Parrish Fuller (W1915) was a trustee from 1945 to 1982.
 Generous gifts from the Fullers provide for the maintenance of the Arboretum, which contains examples of most species of trees that are native to Indiana.
-To continue the tour of the Mall, go to page 7.
+To continue the tour of the Mall, go to page 5.

-Northeast Entrance to Campus
+13_1 Northeast Entrance to Campus